pmorenoz/HetMOGP/README.md

 # Heterogeneous Multi-output Gaussian Processes

-This repository contains the implementation of our Heterogeneous Multi-output Gaussian Process model (HetMOGP).
-The entire code is written in Python and connected with the GPy package, specially useful for Gaussian Process models.
+This repository contains the implementation of our Heterogeneous Multi-output Gaussian Process (HetMOGP) model.
+The entire code is written in Python and connected with the GPy package, specially useful for Gaussian processes.
 Our code consists of two main blocks:

-- **hetmogp**: This module contains all model definitions, inference, and important utilities.
+- **hetmogp**: This block contains all model definitions, inference, and important utilities.
-- **likelihoods**: General library of probability distributions for the heterogeneous model.
+- **likelihoods**: General library of probability distributions for the heterogeneous likelihood construction.

 Our tool is a novel extension of multi-output Gaussian processes for handling heterogeneous outputs (from different statistical data-types).
 The following distributions are already available to be used: [**Gaussian**, **Bernoulli**, **Heteroscedastic Gaussian**, **Categorical**, **Exponential**, **Gamma**, **Beta**].
 We expect to upload **Student**, **Poisson**, **Ordinal** and **Dirichlet** distributions code as soon as possible.
-If you want to contribute and include a new likelihood function, please follow the instructions given below add your new script to the *likelihoods* module.
+If you want to contribute and include a new likelihood function, please follow the instructions given below to add your new script to the *likelihoods* module.

 Please, if you use this code, cite the following paper:
 ```